HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.md

         * Load the shader
         * If the shader loads correctly then the shader is working.

- * When shader works in imageviewer, but doesn’t work when using a core, it is possibly related to the core, or the graphics card being overwhelmed by resource usage with both the core requirements and the shader requirements
+ * When the shader works in imageviewer, but doesn’t work when using a core, it is probably related to the core, or the graphics card being overwhelmed by resource usage with both the core requirements and the shader requirements

  * If you still have difficulties loading the shader with a specific core update the core
  * If you still have difficulties download a new separate version of Retroarch and try it there.
-Sometimes problems lurk in some random config file somewhere which are very hard to track down
+Sometimes problems lurk in a random config file which is very hard to track down

  * **To see errors** coming from Retroarch you need to set up your logging settings:
     * **Logging - Logging Verbosity - ON**